damin-acad/damin-acad.github.io/_posts/2025-12-30-year-of-firsts.md

 Other papers are scattered across the publication pipeline at various stages.
 Some in review.
 Some being revised.
 Some waiting for decisions.
 None of them guaranteed to survive.

 The quantitative analytics exam on two hours of sleep was intensive, laborious, the kind of test that demonstrates you can still function when everything works against you.
-Passed it.
+Aced it.
 Don't recommend the approach.
 But it taught something about capacity under constraint.

 <div class="insight-box">
 <strong>The Pattern:</strong> Positive reviews don't guarantee acceptance.
 Strong work doesn't guarantee publication.
 Effort doesn't guarantee outcomes.
 Academic research runs on probability, not merit alone.